-(1) Size of Umpire Crew.
-Three umpires will be used for all State Series baseball games.

-(2) Pregame Warm-up for District, Regional Games.
+- (1) Size of Umpire Crew.
+Three umpires will be used for all State Series baseball games. - (2) Pregame Warm-up for District, Regional Games.
 Each team will be allowed 15 minutes for infield practice before each game.
 No batting practice will be permitted on the playing field.
-Batting practice may be conducted on an auxiliary field if one is available.

-(3) Pregame Warm-up for State Tournament.
+Batting practice may be conducted on an auxiliary field if one is available. - (3) Pregame Warm-up for State Tournament.
 Each team will be allowed 10 minutes for infield practice before each game.
 Infield practice time may be reduced or eliminated due to existing field conditions.
 No batting practice will be permitted on the playing field.
-Batting practice may be conducted on an auxiliary field if one is available.

-(4) Official Ball for Regional Finals and State Tournament.
+Batting practice may be conducted on an auxiliary field if one is available. - (4) Official Ball for Regional Finals and State Tournament.
 The official ball of the FHSAA Baseball Finals is the Wilson A1010 HS1.
-Schools can use any NFHS approved baseball during the regular season.

-2002.03 FHSAA Rule Modifications.
-The following NFHS rules, which are optional by state association adoption and other modifications, have been approved by the FHSAA:

-• 1-2-9 Note.
-A double first base is permitted.

-• 1-4-4.
-Commemorative or memorial patches permitted with written approval of FHSAA Office.

-• 2-33-1.
-Speed-up rules may be exercised by either or both head coaches without any need for agreement.
+Schools can use any NFHS approved baseball during the regular season. - 2002.03 FHSAA Rule Modifications.
+The following NFHS rules, which are optional by state association adoption and other modifications, have been approved by the FHSAA: - 1-2-9 Note.
+A double first base is permitted. - 1-4-4.
+Commemorative or memorial patches permitted with written approval of FHSAA Office. - 2-33-1.
+Speed-up rules may be exercised by either or both head coaches without any need for agreement. - 4-2-2.
+The 10-run rule will be in effect after four-and-one half or five complete innings. - 4-2-2.
+The 15-run rule will be in effect after three-and-one half or four complete innings. - 4-2-4.

-• 3-1-4 DH Rule Addition (does not replace rule): The designated hitter and the starting pitcher may be the same person.
-If the pitcher opts to bat for himself, he is treated as two separate positions - a pitcher and a designated hitter (abbreviated P/DH on the lineup card) - and may be substituted for as such (i.e. if he is removed as the pitcher, then he may remain as the designated hitter and vice versa).
-However, if a player who starts the game as a P/DH is relieved as the starting pitcher, he may not return to the mound even if he remains in the game as DH, and he may not play any other defensive position after being relieved as the pitcher.

-• 4-2-2.
-The 10-run rule will be in effect after four-and-one half or five complete innings.

-• 4-2-2.
-The 15-run rule will be in effect after three-and-one half or four complete innings.

-• 4-2-4.
 A game that has been called because of weather, mechanical failure or other conditions in which a winner cannot be determined will be treated as a suspended game.
 If the game is to be completed, it will be continued from the point of suspension, subject to the rules of the game.
-A game that has been called because of weather, mechanical failure, or other conditions after four and one-half innings or five innings have been completed will be declared a completed game.
+A game that has been called because of weather, mechanical failure, or other conditions after four and one-half innings or five innings have been completed will be declared a completed game. - 4-5-1.

-• 4-5-1.
 Decision of the officials is final.
 No protests allowed.